Key Management at Scale

 ## Self-Service Key Management

 A self-service portal reduces operational burden on your platform team and improves the developer experience for your users.
-Managed API platforms like [Zuplo](https://zuplo.com/docs/articles/developer-portal?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) include a self-service portal out of the box — consumers can create, rotate, and revoke their own keys, view usage data, and manage multiple keys per account without your team building a custom dashboard.
+Managed API platforms such as Apigee, Kong, Tyk, and Zuplo include a self-service portal out of the box, so consumers can create, rotate, and revoke their own keys, view usage data, and manage multiple keys per account without your team building a custom dashboard.
+[Zuplo's developer portal docs](https://zuplo.com/docs/articles/developer-portal?ref=apikeys-guide&utm_source=apikeys-guide&utm_medium=web&utm_campaign=api-keys) describe the included self-service key and usage flows.

 **Essential features:**